Part 1: Leather

 Welcome to part 1 of our tutorial series which shares our process for making handcrafted shoes.

-To make our shoes and accessories we use leather from bison, cow, calf and horse, each with its own unique quality.
+To make our shoes and accessories we use leather from bison, cow, calf, horse and yak each with its own unique quality.
 The enduring relationships with tanneries, who employ traditional tanning techniques, that honour the leather for its unaltered character, is the key to beautiful shoes.

 Choosing the right type of leather for the shoe and wearer is essential.
 Sourcing leather that is uncommon, comfortable and durable requires continuing research and refinement.